 How about a delicious, cheesy pizza that’s also loaded with nutrient-rich veggies?
-Did I mention that it’s also super easy to make?
+Did I mention that this homemade flatbread pizza is also super easy to make?
 Get ready for a slice or two (or three!) of this caramelized onion pizza.

 Mushrooms are one of my favorite foods.
 If I could eat only five foods for the next month, mushrooms would be one of them.
 In fact, I love them so much that I once visited Italy during mushroom season so I could get my fill of fresh ones.